 Stomach and side sleeping positions have been linked to chronic back pain.
 To reduce your risk of pain and potential lumbar disc herniation, avoid sleeping on your stomach.
 When sleeping on your side, try placing a pillow between your legs and switching sides occasionally to reduce strain on your spine.

 Regardless of how you sleep, the pressure in your disc may double (or more!) overnight as your disc rehydrates.
 A study found that after seven hours of sleep, spinal pressure increased by 240 percent.
-Some research even suggests that your lumbar discs may be more susceptible to herniation earlier in the day, so take extra precautions in the morning.
+Some research suggests that your lumbar discs may be more susceptible to herniation earlier in the day, so take extra precautions in the morning.

 5. Household Activities